U.S. flag

 The purpose of this program is to end the criminalization of minor victims of sex trafficking and develop, expand, or strengthen victim service programs to support victim-centered, trauma-informed, developmentally appropriate, and evidence-based responses to minor victims of sex trafficking.

-Housing Assistance Grants for Victims of Human Trafficking
+Housing Assistance for Victims of Human Trafficking

-Human Trafficking Training and Technical Assistance Program
+Specialized Human Trafficking Assistance Program

 Improving Outcomes for Child and Youth Victims of Human Trafficking Program